 6. Great Dane

 Great Danes are uniquely well-suited for some service tasks, given their immense size and strength.
-They’re often helpful for owners who need help standing or keeping their balance, but they are also great for people who need emotional support, given their calm and reassuring demeanor.
+They’re often great mobility assistance dogs, meaning that they’re helpful for owners who need help standing or keeping their balance.
+But they are also great service animals for people who need emotional support, given their calm and reassuring demeanor.

 Great Danes are typically pretty friendly with strangers, but those who’ve been trained for service work will remain focused on their person at all times.
 Great Danes do drool quite a bit, so they aren’t ideal for all owners.

-You needn’t take my word for any of this – look at how well this Great Dane is helping his person.
+You needn’t take my word for any of this – look at how well this Great Dane is helping his special little person.

 7. Border Collie